DataStrategist/DataStrategist/README.md

 ### Hi there, I'm [Amit](https://amitkohli.com/) 👋

 ## I'm a bicultural environmental engineer turned data director and data science educator.
-I use [R] (https://www.r-project.org/) for most things, sometimes even for statistics.
+I use R for most things, sometimes even correctly!
+I believe in diversity and have spent my entire 20+ year career working to improve this world or the lives of the people that live in it.

 - 🔭 I’m currently working on finishing my infinite list of unfinished packages!
 - 🌱 I’m currently learning Baysian inference